-County position
+3. County position

-The Government has committed to making rough sleeping rare, brief, and non-recurring by 2027.
+The Government has committed to ending rough sleeping by 2027.
 Following the launch of the rough sleeping initiative there has been a noteworthy decrease of 43% in the numbers of rough sleepers since 2019.
 The government has committed to allocating a budget of £500 million over a span of three years for the rough sleeping initiative.
 This will facilitate the provision of 14,000 beds for rough sleepers, along with the employment of 3,000 staff to offer tailored support throughout England.